healthwaite/tikvbench/README.md

 If you want to kill the key loading at anypoint you can run `./demo/scripts/run_benchmark.py --pkill`.

 Keep an eye on the grafana dashboard to see when key loading has finished.
 The easiest thing to do is look at `Cluster-TiKV-Details > RocksDB - kv > Total keys`.
-Remember this number includes replication.
-So if you are loading 1 million keys and have 5-way replication you are looking for the number of keys to read 5 million.
+The number reported here includes replication, so if you are loading 1 million keys and have 5-way replication you are looking for the number of keys to read 5 million.

 ## Running the benchmarks

 To run a benchmark you can use `./demo/run.sh`.
-The benchmark can controlled with the following environment variables:
+The benchmark can be controlled with the following environment variables:
 1. `NUM_THREADS`: the number of goroutines each benchmark client runs.
-This is somewhat analogous to setting the queue depth.
+This is somewhat analogous to the queue depth.
 Default: 800
 1. `NUM_CLIENTS`: the number of benchmark clients to run.
+This number must be less than or equal to the number of benchmark pods.
 Default: 15.
 1. `TARGET_IOPS`: attempt to run the benchmark at this number of IOPs.
 This is the aggregate number across all benchmark clients.
 Default: 0, meaning run as fast as we possibly can.
 1. `BATCH_SIZE`: the number of requests we'll batch together at the application layer before sending to TiKV.
 Increasing this massively improves performance for writes.
 Default: 1.
 1. `BATCH_WAIT`: the maximum time the TiKV golang client will internally wait for a batch of requests before sending them to the TiKV server.
 Default: 10ms.